-A good example is the U.S.'s decision to go to war against Spain in 1898.
-The war may have been fought to help Cubans achieve their independence or as retribution for the 266 sailors that died in the explosion of the U.S.S Maine in Havana harbour, which many Americans at the time blamed on Spain (McCormick 2005: 25; Smith 1995: 34).
-However, the war permitted the U.S. to establish an overseas empire, an objective many leaders during that time period favoured.
-One of these leaders was Theodore Roosevelt, who at the time was the Assistant Secretary of the Navy, and had passionately, along with Henry Cabot Lodge and Captain Alfred Mahan, promoted the virtues of expanding America's territorial holdings (Karsten 1971: 585-86; Fensterwald 1951: 118).
-Although these events helped turn public opinion in favour of going to war, the prevailing balance of power at the time, the European powers' willingness to accept Spain's decline and America's rise to great power status also allowed the U.S. to pursue a war against Spain (Zimmerman 2002: 261).
+A good example is the US's decision to go to war against Spain in 1898.
+The war may have been fought to help Cubans achieve their independence or as retribution for the 266 sailors that died in the explosion of the USS Maine in Havana harbor, which many Americans at the time blamed on Spain (McCormick 2005: 25; and Smith 1995: 34).
+However, the war permitted the US to establish an overseas empire, an objective many leaders during that time period, favored.
+One of these leaders was Theodore Roosevelt, who at the time was the Assistant Secretary of the Navy, and had passionately, along with Henry Cabot Lodge and Captain Alfred Mahan, promoted the virtues of expanding

+America's territorial holdings (Karsten 1971: 585-86 and Fensterwald 1951: 118).
+Although these events helped turn public opinion in favor of going to war, the prevailing balance-of-power at the time and the European powers' willingness to accept Spain's decline and America's rise to great power status also allowed the US to pursue a war against Spain (Zimmerman 2002: 261).

 This is a good example for two reasons.
-First, it suggests that combining offensive realism with domestic factors, as Labs' work argues, is possible.
-Second, this example elucidates why the U.S. was successful at establishing regional hegemony.
-Mearsheimer contends that the Monroe Doctrine allowed it to minimize European involvement in the hemisphere and that America's westward expansion turned it into a great power (2001: 242-252).
+First, it suggests that combining offensive realism with domestic factors, as Labs's work argues, is possible.
+Second, this example elucidates why the US was successful at establishing regional hegemony.
+Mearsheimer (2001: 242-252) contends that the Monroe Doctrine allowed it to minimize European involvement in the hemisphere and that America's westward expansion turned it into a great power.
 This explanation is too simplistic.
-The U.S. may have had much latent power, but it did not have the will to mobilize it in pursuit of an overseas empire.
-The new imperial possessions allowed the U.S. to protect the hemisphere from foreign threats, as Mahan (see Karsten 1971) argued before the Spanish-American War, but it is important to stress that the McKinley administration's decision to expand America's territorial size was nurtured by events it had no control over.
+The US may have had much latent power, but it did not have the will to mobilize it in pursuit of an overseas empire.
+The new imperial possessions allowed the US to protect the hemisphere from foreign threats, as Mahan (see Karsten 1971) argued before the Spanish-American War, but it is important to stress that the McKinley administration's decision to expand America's territorial size was nurtured by events it had no control over.
 Consequently, domestic factors are as important as systemic factors, as both enabled the McKinley administration to establish its hegemony over the western hemisphere.

-To consider why the Bush administration decided to overthrow Saddam Hussein's regime, it is important to appreciate how American public opinion after 9/11 turned hawkish, allowing the administration to frame a revisionist foreign policy.
+Consequently, to consider why the Bush administration decided to overthrow Saddam Hussein's regime, it is important to appreciate how American public opinion after 9/11 turn hawkish, allowing the administration to frame a revisionist foreign policy.
 This policy was informed by the debates on American foreign policy strategy that took place during the 1990s.
 As it will be seen below, America's search for global hegemony is a project that owes much of its evolution to senior officials that served in George H. W. Bush's administration, some of who became strong critics of Clinton's foreign policy initiatives and who served in the first term of George W. Bush's administration.